lsst-sitcom/sitcomtn-101/index.rst

 .. abstract::

-   This technote uses data from the VMS, dc accelerometers and IMS to estimate the effect of the Fan Coil Units (FCUs) are likely to have on image quality
+   This technote uses data from the VMS, dc accelerometers and IMS to estimate the effect of the Fan Cooling Units (FCUs) are likely to have on image quality